 “You built your time machine because of Emma’s death.
 If she had lived, it would never have existed, so how could you use your machine to go back and save her?
 You are the inescapable result of your tragedy, just as I am the inescapable result of you.”

-Information: In addition to a person traveling backwards in time and fulfilling his role in a past event, another type of predestination paradox involves information sent from the future causing a person to fulfill his part in an event yet to happen.
-In either case, any attempts to change either the past or future are doomed to ultimately fail.
+Instead of a person traveling back in time another type of predestination paradox involves information being sent from the future and causing a person to fulfill his part in an event yet to happen.
+Once again, any attempt to change either the past or future is doomed to ultimately fail.

-In both these stories, information from the future interacts with past events to form a causality loop.
-In other words, both cause and effect run in continuous circles, resulting in chicken or egg type dilemmas.
+In both these examples, information from the future interacts with past events to form a causality loop, with both cause and effect running in a continuous circle.
 It is the fact that the information received from the future was truly known to occur that makes them examples of predestination paradoxes, though.
-Otherwise, it would just be a question of past events causing future actions.
+Otherwise, it would just be a case of past events causing future actions.

 – Literature and Movie Examples

-An example of a predestination paradox involving information from the future can be seen in Star Wars Episode III: Revenge of the Sith (2005).
-In the movie, Anakin Skywalker sees a premonition of the death of his wife Padmé Amidala while giving birth to Luke and Leia, leading him to turn to the Dark Side in an attempt to save his wife, ultimately causing her to lose the will to live, and die in childbirth.
+In Star Wars Episode III: Revenge of the Sith (2005), Anakin Skywalker sees a premonition of the death of his wife Padmé Amidala while giving birth to Luke and Leia, leading him to turn to the Dark Side in an attempt to save his wife, ultimately causing her to lose the will to live, and die in childbirth.

-In predestination paradox themed movies, the protagonist is usually depicted as helpless to change their fate either through a lack of free will, ignorance, or an external force seemingly controlling their actions and circumstances.
-This tallies with ‘Novikov’s self-consistency principle‘, which asserts that a time traveler is constrained to only creating a consistent version of history.
+In Predestination Paradox movies, the protagonist is usually depicted as helpless to change their fate either through a lack of free will, ignorance, or an external force seemingly controlling their actions and circumstances.
+This tallies with ‘Novikov’s self-consistency principle’ which asserts that a time traveler is constrained to only creating a consistent version of history.
 In other words, there must be zero probability of creating a time paradox.

 According to another solution called the ‘timeline-protection hypothesis’, any attempts to change the timeline would result in a probability distortion being created to protect the timeline.
 Furthermore, a highly improbable event may occur in order to prevent a paradoxical, impossible event from taking place.
 The force which subsequently interferes with any attempts to alter past events may involve physical laws, fate, or even an improbable event.

-Another possibility that has also been explored in science-fiction stories is that the time traveler may actually be a willing participant in ensuring a paradox is maintained, such as in Predestination (2014), a movie inspired by the book All You Zombies (1959).
-In both instances, the alternative to the time traveler not impregnating his younger transgender self would have resulted in him never having been born at all, and therefore ceasing to exist.
+A further possibility explored in sci-fi stories is that the time traveler is actually a willing participant in ensuring a paradox is maintained, such as in Predestination (2014), a movie inspired by the book All You Zombies (1959).
+In both instances, the time traveler not impregnating his younger transgender self would have resulted in him never having been born at all and therefore ceasing to exist.